GeorgMeyer23/MASTEROIDS.js/README.md

 MASTEROIDS.js
 =============

-a multiplayer asteroids without asteroids but plenty of ships
+A multiplayer asteroids of course without asteroids. :)